PSYX - Psychology

 PSYX 225 Research Design and Analysis: 3 Credits (3 Lec)

-PREREQUISITE: PSYX 222: Psychological Statistics.
+PREREQUISITE: PSYX 222.
 For Psychology majors and minors only.
 Continuation of PSYX 222.
 Topics include experimental, quasi-experimental, and non-experimental designs and methodological issues; assessing research questions; reliability and validity of psychological measures; ethics of psychological research; writing research reports; using statistical software for data analysis

 PSYX 230 Developmental Psychology: 3 Credits (3 Lec)